 Most of the extant biodiversity in tropical regions is concentrated in tropical rainforests, which were the first biomes to be coined as ‘biodiversity hotspots’ (Myers 1988).
 The outstanding diversity of pollinating systems in these ecosystems offers unique opportunities to study the evolution of reciprocally beneficial interactions among organisms.
 Pollination ecology in tropical rainforests indeed presents unique characteristics due to specific constraints.
 For instance, anemophily (wind pollination) is considered to be infrequent and potentially limited because of a combination of marked spatial constraints (evergreen canopy, structural heterogeneity and complexity) associated with frequent periods of high rainfall preventing pollen dispersal (Regal 1982; Williams & Adam 1994).
 Anemophilous plants are also presumably disadvantaged whenever they are over-dispersed (Regal 1982; see also below).
 Hence, pollination by animal vectors is predominant and can concern up to 100% of the plant species in some tropical rainforests (Bawa 1990; Ollerton et al. 2011; Rech et al. 2016).
 The high level of plant diversity that characterizes tropical rainforests is also associated with a spatial trend where the distribution of conspecific individuals is usually patchy (Bawa 1990; Williams & Adam 1994).
-The latter limits the efficiency of generalist pollinators, as they are not actively seeking specific plants (Whitehead 1968; Bawa 1990; but see Wolowski et al. 2014).
+The latter limits the efficiency of generalist pollinators, as they are not constrained to actively seeking out specific plants (Whitehead 1968; Bawa 1990; but see Wolowski et al. 2014).
 To cope with these major constraints, the reliance on more intricate pollination mechanisms, involving specialist pollinators (especially insects), is a hallmark of tropical rainforests (Bawa 1990; Renner & Feil 1993; Vizentin-Bugoni et al. 2018) and also widespread in all tropical or subtropical biomes (e.g., Gottsberger 1986; Ramirez 2004; Maruyama et al. 2013; Guy et al. 2021).

-A mode of specialized pollination that particularly stands out is brood-site pollination (or nursery pollination; hereafter called BSPM for brood-site pollination mutualism), a system where immature stages of a pollinator develop within tissues (either flowers, ovules or pollens; Sakai 2002) of a specific plant as a reward for its pollination.It has independently evolved several times, mostly in tropical and subtropical biomes (Sakai 2002; Dufaÿ & Anstett 2003).
+A mode of specialized pollination that particularly stands out is brood-site pollination (or nursery pollination; hereafter called BSPM for brood-site pollination mutualism), a system where immature stages of a pollinator develop within tissues (either flowers, ovules or pollen; Sakai 2002) of a plant as a reward for its pollination.It has independently evolved several times, mostly in tropical and subtropical biomes (Sakai 2002; Dufaÿ & Anstett 2003).
 These specialized mutualistic systems have been unequivocally documented in at least a dozen plant families and five insect orders (Coleoptera, Diptera, Hymenoptera, Lepidoptera and Thysanoptera) (Sakai 2002; Dufaÿ & Anstett 2003; Kawakita & Kato 2009; Hembry & Althoff 2016).
-Textbook examples of brood-site pollination are traditionally exemplified by the fig/fig-wasp and yucca/yucca-moth models (Janzen 1979; Wiebes 1979; Pellmyr 2003; Herre et al. 2008); studies on these models have yielded important discoveries on the origin and maintenance of mutualisms and on the degree of co-evolution, with obligatory interactions possibly leading to evolutionary co-diversifications (e.g., Hembry & Althoff 2016).
+Textbook examples of brood-site pollination are traditionally exemplified by the highly specialized fig/fig-wasp and yucca/yucca-moth models (Janzen 1979; Wiebes 1979; Pellmyr 2003; Herre et al. 2008); studies on these models have yielded important discoveries on the origin and maintenance of mutualisms and on the degree of co-evolution, with obligatory interactions possibly leading to evolutionary co-diversifications (e.g., Hembry & Althoff 2016).
 However, the number of insect and plant lineages engaging in brood-site pollination likely goes well beyond the few iconic interactions typically studied.
 Here we advocate the need to consider other systems to obtain a broader and more complete view of the ecology and evolution of biological interactions in general, and pollination in particular.